shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 Personal emails: ka.shrinivaasan@gmail.com, shrinivas.kannan@gmail.com, kashrinivaasan@live.com
 NeuronRain mailing lists: https://sourceforge.net/p/virgo-linux/mailman/virgo-linux-mailing-list/, https://in.groups.yahoo.com/neo/groups/grafitopenlearning/info

-Contributor has no industry or academic affiliations and does not accrue any monetary benefit and the whole opensource effort is a charity.
+Contributor has no industry or academic affiliations and does not accrue any monetary benefit for Opensource research and development effort (contribution is a charity).
 Name "Krishna iResearch" is non-funded, not a commercially registered entity but only a profile name registered in SourceForge and later in GitHub and GitLab.
 Because of certain cybercrimes, mistaken identity and copyleft violation problems in the past (and possibility of a signature forgery too which I neither confirm nor deny), sumptuous id proofs of the author have been uploaded to https://sourceforge.net/projects/acadpdrafts/files/ and https://sites.google.com/site/kuja27/CV_of_SrinivasanKannan_alias_KaShrinivaasan_alias_ShrinivasKannan.pdf

-**How applicable is NeuronRain for Drones/Robots?**

-Drones have distinct software and hardware for mission plan (route map), flight and ground control often different from mainstream linux kernel.
-Mission plans are uploaded to drone by special protocols like MAVlink and userspace SDKs are available for it.
-Drone control userspace C++ code example in https://github.com/Dronecode/DronecodeSDK/blob/develop/example/fly_qgc_mission/fly_qgc_mission.cpp uses DronecodeSDK in userspace and there is no necessity for kernel_analytics kernel module to read analytics variables into kernelspace from userspace Machine Learning code.
-Application code can directly instantiate /etc/kernel_analytics.conf File locally/Socket Streaming Iterable in https://gitlab.com/shrinivaasanka/asfer-github-code/blob/master/python-src/Streaming_AbstractGenerator.py on a remote host and at port 64001 (in Python) and read analytics variables for drone navigation augmenting flight plan - Quite useful when static mission plans require dynamic changes after upload to drone e.g Military Reconnaissance, Autonomous Combat, Autonomous Online Shopping Delivery.
-For robots, there are already linux add-on operating systems in development e.g ROS - http://www.ros.org/ which could benefit by kernel_analytics and VIRGO32/VIRGO64 system calls and drivers.
-Recent linux kernel versions from 4.17.x onwards support PhoenixRC flight controller (https://github.com/torvalds/linux/blob/master/drivers/input/joystick/pxrc.c) and thus drone telemetry is part of linux kernel.
-Kernel Analytics navigation variables exported by VIRGO32 and VIRGO64 kernel_analytics drivers can be imported in pxrc drone driver and input_set_abs_params() is invoked for appropriate setting of ordinates, rudder, throttle values.

-**Can NeuronRain be deployed on Mobile processors?**

-Presently mobile OSes are not supported.
-But that should not be difficult.
-Similar to Android which is a linux variant, NeuronRain can be cross-compiled for a mobile architecture.

-**Are there any realworld usecases for applicability of machine learning in linux kernel?**

-Yes.
-Some usecases are described in  https://github.com/shrinivaasanka/Grafit/blob/master/EnterpriseAnalytics_with_NeuronRain.pdf.
-Apart from these, Pagefault data and on-demand paging reference pattern for each application can be analyzed for unusual behaviour and malware infection.
-Malware have abnormal address reference patterns than usual applications.